PET–CT

-Positron emission tomography–computed tomography (better known as PET–CT or PET/CT) is a nuclear medicine technique which combines, in a single gantry, a positron emission tomography (PET) scanner and an x-ray computed tomography (CT) scanner, to acquire sequential images from both devices in the same session, which are combined into a single superposed (co-registered) image.
+Positron emission tomography–computed tomography (better known as PET–CT or PET/CT) is a nuclear medicine technique which combines, in a single gantry, a positron emission tomography (PET) and a computed tomography (CT) scanner, to acquire sequential images from both devices in the same session.
+The combination of image data are then integrated into a single superposed (co-registered) image that aligns anatomical structures from both imaging modalities into one.
 Thus, functional imaging obtained by PET, which depicts the spatial distribution of metabolic or biochemical activity in the body can be more precisely aligned or correlated with anatomic imaging obtained by CT scanning.
 Two- and three-dimensional image reconstruction may be rendered as a function of a common software and control system.

-PET–CT has revolutionized medical diagnosis in many fields, by adding precision of anatomic localization to functional imaging, which was previously lacking from pure PET imaging.
-For example, many diagnostic imaging procedures in oncology, surgical planning, radiation therapy and cancer staging have been changing rapidly under the influence of PET–CT availability, and centers have been gradually abandoning conventional PET devices and substituting them by PET–CTs.
-Although the combined/hybrid device is considerably more expensive, it has the advantage of providing both functions as stand-alone examinations, being, in fact, two devices in one.
+PET–CT has revolutionized medical diagnosis in many fields by integrating the ability to improve quality in locating metabolically active regions to functional projection imaging such as CT.
+For example, many diagnostic imaging procedures in oncology, surgical planning, radiation therapy and cancer staging have been changing rapidly under the influence of PET–CT availability.
+Clinical sites that have been gradually substituting conventional PET devices with PET–CT systems have seen enhanced performance from the recently integrated imaging systems.
+The PET-CT system has the advantage of providing both functions of Positron emission tomography in three dimensions and Computed tomography in two dimensions to create high-quality, full-body diagnostic images.
+The integration of both modalities provide examinations that produce essential information like tumor localizations, volume size, and quantified metabolic activity levels.

-The only other obstacle to the wider use of PET–CT is the difficulty and cost of producing and transporting the radiopharmaceuticals used for PET imaging, which are usually extremely short-lived.
-For instance, the half-life of radioactive fluorine-18 (^{18}F) used to trace glucose metabolism (using fluorodeoxyglucose, FDG) is only two hours.
-Its production requires a very expensive cyclotron as well as a production line for the radiopharmaceuticals.
-At least one PET–CT radiopharmaceutical is made on site from a generator: Ga-68 from a gallium-68 generator.
+A disadvantage surrounding the use of the PET/PET–CT imaging systems is the difficulty in radiopharmaceuticals production and transportation.
+Radiopharmaceuticals, also known as radiotracers, have very a short half-life which makes production and transportation bound to extremely short distances from the imaging location.
+The production requires a very intricate cyclotron as well as a production line for the radiopharmaceuticals and at least one PET–CT radiopharmaceutical is made on site from a generator: Ga-68 from a gallium-68 generator.
+For example, one of the industry's most commonly used radiotracers fluorodeoxyglucose (^{18}F-FDG) works by tracing glucose metabolic activity within the body and holds a half-life of approximately 120 minutes.